xinihe/stock_ambiguity_analysis/code/Adaptive/GeoUncertainty/outputs/results/review/review_report_1.md

 - Add a brief algorithmic summary of the ambiguity measure in Appendix A with inputs/outputs.
 - Report instrument strength and overidentification tests where IV is used.
 - Citations: include more up-to-date references and situate comparisons to contemporary uncertainty proxies (e.g., EPU and recent geopolitical uncertainty measures).

-### Part 4: Recommendation (Confidential to the Editor)

-- Major Revisions Required.
-- The paper addresses an important question with promising methodology, but causal identification, measurement robustness, and generalizability require additional analyses; resolving these will materially strengthen the contribution.

-**END REVIEW**